47degrees/sbt-hood/docs/docs/index.md

 * `previousBenchmarkPath`: path to the previous JMH benchmark in CSV/Json format.
 By default: `{project_root}/master.csv`.
 * `currentBenchmarkPath`: path to the current JMH benchmark in CSV/Json format.
 By default: ``{project_root}/current.csv`.
 * `keyColumnName`: column name to distinguish each benchmark on the comparison.
 By default: `Benchmark`.
+* `include`: regular expression to include only the benchmarks with a matching key.
+Optional.
+* `exclude`: regular expression to exclude the benchmarks with a matching key.
+Optional.
 * `compareColumnName`: column name of the column to compare (values must be `Double`).
 By default: `Score`.
 * `thresholdColumnName`: column name to get the threshold per benchmark.
 By default: `Score Error (99.9%)`.
 * `modeColumnName`: column name to get the benchmark mode.
 By default: `Mode`.